TheRakiburKhan/RKAPIService/README.md

 # Requirements

-This package can be pulled and used any project from iOS 13 or above.
+This package can be pulled and used any project from iOS or MacOS.

+## System Requirments

+RKAPIService requires

+- iOS 8.0 or above
+- macOS 10.10 or above
+- XCode 9.0 or above

 ## Installations